Anything

 - Serve with white rice, and scatter green onions on top as a garnish.

 - You can also serve with a great cornbread if you like.
-It's better the next day, so if you are planning to have guests, make it the day before.
+It is better the next day, so if you are planning to have guests, make it the day before.